 You will soon begin to notice small holes scattered throughout the surface of the rugs.
 Vacuuming the rig will do nothing more but remove the weakened piles.
 Thus, the need to use expert services to repair your moth damaged rugs.
 Companies like On Time Steam Cleaning can help you not only make your home look sparkling clean every time you request them to help you out, but they can also repair your more or less severely damaged rugs as a result of moth attacks.

 An experienced carpet cleaner who has been in the industry for many years, like the fellows at On Time Steam Cleaning should have no problem restoring your expensive Oriental rugs to their original form once they have been affected by moths.

-The wool-matching process is by far one of the most complicated and demanding repairs needed.
+The wool-matching process is, by far, one of the most complicated and demanding repairs needed.
 Carpet technicians usually have a difficult time getting the same colors that are a result of a naturally antiqued process.
-Differently put, it may takes years of wear and sunlight exposure to get the same shades and colors.
+Differently put, it may take years of wear and sunlight exposure to get the same shades and colors.
 Since this is not in any way possible, experts have to rely on different approaches.

-This method is a complex one that requires the expertise of professional carpet cleaners and repairmen.
-It is not advisable to try a DIY project and try to repair your expensive Oriental rugs on your own, unless you are entirely sure you know what you are doing.
+This method is a complex one that requires the expertise of professional carpet cleaners and maintenance specialists.
+It is not advisable to try a DIY project and try to repair your expensive Oriental rugs on your own unless you are entirely sure you know what you are doing.

 Get in touch with On-Time Steam Cleaning, your number one go-to carpet cleaning company in New York, New Jersey, and Connecticut.
 Let us assist you with our skilled personnel and advanced tools and have your beloved Oriental rugs moth- and damage-free in no time.